 When the software on your phone isn’t working or responding, you’ll need to perform a hard reset.
 Typically, a soft reset should be attempted first because it is something your phone is “accustomed to” and is a common procedure.
 If that fails, you can always perform a hard reset.
 Let’s take a look at how that works.

-Now that we know the difference between (Reset and Reboot) and (Soft and Hard reset) we can look into our main topic that is how to hard reset any android phone.
+Now that we know the difference between (Reset and Reboot) and (Soft and Hard reset), we can look into our main topic, which is how to hard reset any android phone.